NFL Draft 2016: 10 Best BIG Wide Receivers Giants Should Target

 Projected Round: 3-5

-WalterFootball.com ranked Geronimo as the 14th best wideout in the draft.
+WalterFootball.com ranks Lawler as the 17th best wide receiver in this year’s draft.